Conceptual

 Phenakistoscope Wheel

 The phenakistoscope wheel assignment involved drawing a 16-frame animation in a circular format, then animating the wheel digitally in Photoshop to produce a GIF of our work.
 We first took a photo of our wheels, then removed the background of the photo.
 Then, using the rotate tool in Photoshop, we individually rotated the wheel 16 times, once for each frame.
 After exporting the Photoshop file as a GIF, the full animation could be viewed.
-I’m personally not proud of how my animation turned out for this project, as I went with a very simple concept and didn’t even execute it very well.
-I do like how the apple animation on the wheel’s edge turned out, though.
+I’m not very proud of how my animation turned out for this project, as I went with a very simple concept and executed it quite poorly.
+However, I do really like how the apple animation on the wheel’s edge turned out!

 Flipbook 1